pygfx/rendercanvas/docs/contextapi.rst

 This way, contexts can be made to work with all canvas backens.

-Canvases may also provide additionaly present-methods.
+Canvases may also provide additionally present-methods.
 If a context knows how to use that present-method, it can make use of it.
 Examples could be presenting diff images or video streams.